 Can you Negotiate with a Junkyard?

-For standard parts like doors, alternators, fenders, engines, transmissions, mirrors etc junkyards have fixed listed prices that are non-negotiable.
+For standard parts like doors, alternators, fenders, engines, transmissions, mirrors, etc. junkyards have fixed listed prices that are non-negotiable.
 In my experience though if you are a regular and are buying multiple parts, you can often ask if they could give you a discount on a certain piece.

-How Much do Junkyards Pay for Cars?
+How Much Do Junkyards Pay for Cars?

 There are many factors that determine the price, but most commonly you will get between $250 and $500.
 The prices fluctuate based on the scrap metal market prices and the weight of your vehicle determines how much scrap metal you have.
 Other factors to be considered are whether or not you need a tow, the mileage on the vehicle, and any damage.
-A running vehicle is worth more then one that is totally decommissioned.
+A running vehicle is worth more than one that is totally decommissioned.